boini12/GreenCommunity/README.md

 - addUserImgAndUsername(image : URI)
 - addUsername

-both of these methods call the updateProfile method that adjust the user account again.
+both of these methods call the updateProfile method that adjusts the user account.

 Example: addUsername()